 No one except those faculty who comprise the Financial Aid Advisory Committee and custodians of financial records, may have access to the financial aid file.

 It is understood that no one outside the School or the University’s General Counsel’s Office may have access to student records at any time.

-Faculty who require general information on enrolled students for research/evaluation purposes may request that such information be pulled from a group of records at the convenience of the Student Affairs Office staff.
+Faculty who require general information on enrolled students for research/evaluation purposes may request that such information be pulled from a group of records at the convenience of the Office of Enrollment Management staff.
 No identifying data will be pulled; students’ names and clinical specialties will be coded.

-The same procedures will follow for alumnae/i files, that is, alumnae/i after the Class of 1974 may have access to their files upon written request.
-After five years, files will be condensed to the application face sheet and essay, final summary or other references requested by the student, GRE score reports, final transcript, and correspondence related only to requests for transcripts post-graduation.
+The same procedures will follow for alumnae/i files, that is, alumnae/i after the Class of 1974 may have access to their files upon request.
+After five years, files will be weeded down to the application face sheet and essay, final summary or other references requested by the student, GRE score reports, final transcript, and correspondence related only to requests for transcripts post-graduation.